 Days following Manohar Parrikar’s return as Chief Minister of Goa, leading the BJP-led administration, fees for casinos were hiked by 30% to 50%, depending on the categories.
 The hike declared in the budget is the third in consecutive years.
-This hike will undoubtedly affect those who play poker in India .
+This hike will undoubtedly affect those who play poker .

 The news was initially reported by the Herald Goa and informed the following increase in fees -